deluxebrain/docker-ansible/README.md

-# docker-ubuntu1804-molecule
+# docker-ansible

-Docker Ubuntu 18.04 image for use with Molecule for the testing of Ansible roles
+Docker images for the development and testing of Ansible roles